 With remote work, especially in IT roles, increasingly becomes the norm, nearshore outsourcing services is a vibrant sector.
 In this guide to outsourcing with a focus on nearshore and IT functions we’ll define exactly what nearshore outsourcing is, why the business strategy is evolving into a key pillar of organisational efficiency and productivity by outlining the main advantages, highlight the risks and considerations to be aware of.
 Plus a raft of key facts, figures and statistics from the sector as of 2021.

 Outsourcing is defined as a professional relationship between two parties, a client organisation and outsourcer, that involves the former contracting out the provision of a service to the latter.
-An outsourcer is typically specialised in the provision of the particular service, which supports the core business of the client organisation.
+An outsourcer is typically specialised in the provision of a particular service, which supports the core business of the client organisation.

 That specialisation means the outsourcer can be expected to provide either higher quality or less expensive execution of the outsourced service.
 Often both.

 Outsourcing follows the economic logic of Adam Smith, the Scottish economist who noticed how division of labour in production facilities vastly increased efficiency.
 He reached the conclusion that breaking down more complex tasks into smaller tasks individual workers could specialise in, becoming increasingly skilled and efficient, would increase output and quality.

 This observation became central to the economic theories that led him to be widely known as ‘The Father of Capitalism’.

 Outsourcing takes Adam Smith’s division of labour one step further.
 Whole companies specialise in the provision of particular services, such as manufacturing garments, microchips or developing software.